Between Lexical Computing CZ s.r.o. and you, the customer

 - >8: 20% reduction in fees plus LCC to provide customer with a plan to improve the service, to be ratified by the customer.

-- The service is subject to a fair use policy (FUP) in order to prevent massive overloading by individual users at the cost of all others.
+- The service is subject to a fair use policy (FUP) in order to prevent massive overloading by individual users at the cost of others.
 The FUP limit applies to the number of requests (not to the volume of data transferred) per one minute, one hour and one day and defaulting to 100, 900 and 2,000 requests, respectively.
 Further requests will be denied automatically upon exceeding any of these limits.
 Applying FUP does not constitute a violation and LCC reserves the right to take measures to prevent customers violating the FUP from using the service.